asimons04/tesseract/docs/EnvironmentOptions.md

 Like `PUBLIC_INSTANCE_URL`, only the base domain of the instances should be provided.

 **Example Value**:  Can be a single, comma-delimited string or multi-line YAML.
 The two examples below are functionally identical.
+Just be sure to comma-delmit each domain regardless of which YAML style you use.

 ```
 # Single Line Format